lukamiletic95/papers/Ideal and restrictive.md

 	<h4>Figure # - Five states of the system</h4>
 </div>

 The core idea of this solution is that the client can always find out IP addresses of nodes that will be in the validator set in the next consensus instance.
+When it does, it can send its transaction to all the nodes in

 <div align='center'>
 <img src="https://github.com/lukamiletic95/papers/blob/algorithm1/images/fig9.png" />
 	<h4>Figure # - Client interaction with the system</h4>
 </div>

+* *C - Client node*
+* *FN - Full node*
+* *V - Validator node (is also a *FN* node)*
+* *CFG - Configuration file*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE0MjI3OTI1NSw4NDQ5NDAzMDEsLTkwOD
-M4Mzc5LC05Mjg4NjYzMzldfQ==
+eyJoaXN0b3J5IjpbMjkyNjE0NjEsODQ0OTQwMzAxLC05MDgzOD
+M3OSwtOTI4ODY2MzM5XX0=
 -->